Weddings We ♥

 I pretty much said hello and walked away.
 He was wearing a plaid shirt with striped pants.

 He followed me out after class and made his introduction with an awkward handshake on the sidewalk.
-There was an instant connection.

 I think I realized Peter was the one was during our first breakup (there were a few).
-I just always kind of knew we would end up together.

 We have a green card marriage, but not like in the movies.
 Ours is legit.